-In the early 20th century, the Karvelas family made a decision to flee impoverished Greece, like hundreds of thousands other, for the promised land of opportunity in America.
+In the early 20th century, the Karvelas family made a decision to flee impoverished Greece, like hundreds of thousands Greeks, for the promised land of opportunity in America.
 Thanassis Karvelas was just four years old when he and his parents left Athens and arrived in Connecticut.

 Some years later, Tom’s father, Andreas, was selling wine in Greek restaurants during the years of the Prohibition.

 Thanassis, at age 23, was a driven individual that had tried and left several jobs.
 He changed his name to the more American-sounding “Tom Carvel” like many other Greeks that arrived to America, It was at that moment he decided to become an ice cream vendor.
 He borrowed a mere $15 from his future wife and took to the streets of Hartsdale, New York with his truck, selling ice cream from one of its windows.

 Carvel’s truck got a flat tire on Memorial Day, in 1934, one of the hottest days of that summer.
 He had to pull into a parking lot next to a pottery shop.
 Meanwhile, his ice cream was melting.

 Tom sprinted into the pottery shop, asking if he could use their electricity to save his merchandise and if he could also sell his ice cream on the spot.
 The owner of the pottery store agreed, and the Greek-American entrepreneur began selling his melted ice cream to passers-by.